-He went on to say that the place look very different every time he brings a tour group with the ice constantly melting and moving.
+He went on to say that the place looks very different every time he brings a tour group with the ice constantly melting and moving.

 Descending into the Ice Cave

-We got into single file and followed a rope that led us into the darkness.
-It was short lived with the cave being fairly shallow and it was not long until we came out the other side.
+We got into a single file and followed a rope that led us into the darkness.
+It was short-lived with the cave being fairly shallow and it was not long until we came out the other side.